 Speak with an Experienced Slip and Fall Accident Attorney

-If you were injured due to a fall on ice and another party is responsible, you should promptly speak with an experienced Long Island personal injury attorney right away.
+If you were injured due to a fall on ice and another party is responsible, you should promptly speak with an experienced Long Island personal injury lawyer in Long Island right away.
 Contact Cohen & Jaffe today to schedule your free case evaluation.